The Ark Synagogue

 The Ark Synagogue is a Liberal Judaism Synagogue situated in Northwood, in a northwest London suburb, in the London Borough of Hillingdon, in the United Kingdom.
-Since its foundation in 1964 it has become the largest Liberal Jewish Synagogue outside of central London with over 1100 adult and 300 younger members.
-Previously known as Northwood and Pinner Liberal Synagogue (NPLS), in December 2020 they adopted the name "The Ark Synagogue".
+It was founded in 1964 and is the largest Liberal Jewish synagogue outside of central London with over 1100 adult and 300 younger members.
+Previously known as Northwood and Pinner Liberal Synagogue (NPLS), in December 2020 it adopted the name "The Ark Synagogue".

-Services

-Services are held weekly on Shabbat evening and morning, Havdalah service on Saturday, High Holy Days and festivals.
-These are conducted in-person as well as broadcast via livestream on YouTube and Facebook.
-They celebrated their 200th online Havdalah in February 2024.
-Every Kabbalat Shabbat, The Ark Synagogue join their twin congregations in Lutsk and Teiva (Lviv) in Ukraine for online services.

-On the High Holy Days, services are held for Selichot, Rosh Hashanah, Kol Nidrei and all day services on Yom Kippur, Sukkot and Simchat Torah.

-At Pesach, special services and a communal second-night Seder is held at the Synagogue.

 Local community

 The Ark Synagogue has a membership of 1100 adults and approximately 300 children and junior members (under 18 years of age).

 In 2010 the synagogue's Bereavement Support Group, founded by Sharon Goldstein in 1993, was awarded The Queen's Award for Voluntary Service, which was presented, in the sanctuary by Deputy Lieutenant, Wing Commander, Edna Partridge, representing the Queen.

 They work with the local community and support local charities such as the Harrow Foodbank and homelessness and refugee projects, Holocaust memorial events, as well as participating in interfaith activities.